 Not very likely since the rise of the choux is supported by the egg itself

 Sounds like your dough is too wet, mix in fewer eggs next time.
 Please note, that you cannot add extra flour at this stage, you will want to start the process all over again

-Most likely it was not baked well, either because you have taken it out too soon, or maybe your oven under heat.
+Most likely it was not baked well, either because you have taken it out too soon, or maybe your oven under-heat.
 Bake them longer next time

 Paris-Brest is traditionally a hazelnut flavored dessert made with praline paste that is 50% sugar (caramel) and 50% hazelnut -so I would say try not to substitute it.
-If you can´t access hazelnut praline paste, you can try to use 100% pistachio paste or 100% hazelnut paste instead, but increase the sugar content in the pastry cream.
+If you can´t access hazelnut praline paste, you can try to use 100% pistachio butter or 100% hazelnut butter instead, but increase the sugar content in the pastry cream.
 Or, you can make the cream with Nutella too, check my Ferrero Rocher cake for detailed instructions